CE31-ESC/Nomad/README.md

 *   **React**: The JavaScript library for building dynamic and interactive user interfaces.
 *   **TypeScript**: For adding static types to JavaScript, enhancing code quality, and improving developer experience.
 *   **Tailwind CSS**: A utility-first CSS framework for rapidly styling your application.
-*   **ShadCN UI**: A collection of beautifully designed, accessible, and customizable UI components built with Radix UI and Tailwind CSS.
-*   **Genkit (with Google Gemini)**: A toolkit for building AI-powered features, enabling functionalities like intelligent search, recommendations, or content generation.
-*   **Zod**: A TypeScript-first schema declaration and validation library, perfect for validating form inputs and API responses.
 *   **React Hook Form**: For efficient and flexible form management in React.
 *   **Lucide React**: A library providing a comprehensive set of clean and consistent icons.
 *   **Date-fns**: A modern JavaScript date utility library for handling dates and times.